icyaa/Tech-Writing/Readme.md

 ---

 `SplitReservation` allows users to **split one reservation containing multiple rate plans** into separate reservations.
-Therefore when a guest books multiple rate plans under a single reservation but needs them to be managed, modified, or canceled individually.
+Afterward, if a guest books multiple rate plans under a single reservation but needs to manage, update, or cancel them separately, this API can be used to split the reservation.

 **Example:**